 How haptic feedback improves immersion

-USB-C vs AA batteries
+USB-C vs. AA batteries

-Like before, the DualSense uses an internal battery that will be charged via USB-C this time, theoretically ramping up the connection speed and taking less time to fully charge.
+Like before, the DualSense uses an internal battery that will be charged via USB-C this time, ramping up the connection speed and taking less time to fully charge.
 USB-C is the new norm, so there were really no surprises here.
 Keeping the AA batteries is even more surprising.

 Design changes